 III.
 Living expenses (personal costs)

-German students spend an average of around 800 Euro per month.
+Depending on the location, German students spend an average of around 800 Euro per month.
 This amount includes the money needed for rent, transportation, food, clothing, study materials, health insurance, telephone, Internet, radio and television license fees as well as money for leisure-time activities.
-Depending on the location, up to 300 Euro per month go towards paying the rent depending on your location.
+Up to 300 Euro per month or more can go towards paying the rent depending on your location.
 Munich is so far one of the most expensive cities for students in Germany.

 5. Accommodation for Students